-WELCOME MESSAGES FROM THE PEOPLE OF TANSANG KENYALANG
+WELCOME MESSAGE FROM THE PEOPLE OF TANSANG KENYALANG

 My Dear Visitors,